 CID_921

-5.6 x 70 R load data available is with the following bullets:
+5.6 x 70 R load data is available with the following bullets:

 (most popular first)